larsthorup/react-native-ble-plx-mock-recorder/README.md

 Then use this library to play back the BLE traffic every time you run your Jest UI tests, and enjoy the speed of up to 100 of tests per second.

+For more information, check out the [blog post](https://www.fullstackagile.eu/2021/06/24/bluetooth-ble-mock-recorder/).

 ## Prerequisites

 - A Bluetooth/BLE device, powered on, nearby, not connected to a phone.